-ASYMPTOMATIC COVID-19 infection:
+ASYMPTOMATIC COVID-19 infection

 - a.
 Service Member (SM) has completed 10 day isolation with exercise limitations. - b.
-Exercise limitations (no more than brisk walking) is recommended for a minimum of 7 days with agradual increase in exercise permitting resumption of intense exercise no earlier than day 11. - c.
-May return to exercise and full activity at earliest 11 days after diagnosis AND meets DoD Force Health Protection Guidelines Criteria for Redeployment. - d.
-Physician or Healthcare professional has determined SM is low-risk based on: - 1) Focused clinical exam without clinically significant abnormal findings (normal oxygen saturation on ambient air, stable vital signs, absence of fever) - 2) Absence of cardiac symptoms - 3) Confirmation of no exercise limitations or treatment needed - e.
-Electrocardiogram (ECG) or biomarkers are not required for asymptomatic infection. - f.
-If ECG is obtained and demonstrates abnormalities, recommend further evaluation with transthoracic echocardiogram (TTE) and consideration for graded exercise testing before resuming training. - g.
-SM may receive an exercise prescription (see below) to gradually re-acclimatize to activity over one week if deemed necessary.
-Repeat medical evaluation is only necessary if symptoms develop.
+Exercise limitations (no more than brisk walking) is recommended for a minimum of 10 days with a gradual increase in exercise, permitting resumption of intense exercise no earlier than day 10. - c.
+May return to exercise and full physical activity at earliest 10 days after diagnosis AND upon meeting DoD Force Health Protection Guidelines Criteria for Redeployment. - d.
+Physician or Healthcare professional has determined SM is low risk based on: - 1) Focused clinical exam without clinically significant abnormal findings (normal oxygen saturation on ambient air, stable vital signs, absence of fever) - 2) Absence of any symptoms - 3) Confirmation of no exercise limitations or treatment needed - e.
+Electrocardiogram (ECG), Troponin I or High Sensitivity Troponin (HsTn), and Transthoracic echocardiogram (TTE) are not required for asymptomatic infection. - f.
+SM may receive an exercise prescription (below) to gradually re-acclimatize to activity if deemed necessary. - g.
+Repeat medical evaluation is only necessary if moderate or cardiovascular symptoms develop.

-NON-HOSPITALIZED, SYMPTOMATIC COVID-19 infection:
+MILDLY SYMPTOMATIC COVID-19 infection

 - a.
-SM has completed isolation with exercise limitations for a minimum of 10 days of activity restriction including a minimum of 7 days of resolution of any cardiopulmonary symptoms. - b.
-Cardiopulmonary symptoms are defined as chest pain not associated with cough, activity limiting dyspnea, orthopnea, palpitations, syncope or near syncope. - c.
-Physician or Healthcare Professional has determined SM is low-risk based on: - 1) Clinical exam without clinically significant abnormal findings (normal oxygen saturation on ambient air, stable vital sign, absence of fever) - 2) Absence of residual cardiopulmonary symptoms - 3) ECG without abnormalities i - i.
-Consider obtaining additional biomarkers to assess for myocardial injury,i particularly if cardiopulmonary symptoms were present (chest pain not associated with cough, activity limiting dyspnea, orthopnea, palpitations, syncope or near syncope) on exam or reported during disease course, or history of atherosclerotic cardiovascular disease risk factors or time from illness onset to initial symptom improvement longer than 7 days. - ii.
-Consider obtaining TTE if ECG demonstrates abnormalities,i or detectable cardiac biomarkers not reaching myocardial injury threshold. - 4) No evidence of myocardial injury (if biomarkers were obtained during treatment course) ii - 5) No abnormalities on Transthoracic Echocardiogram (TTE) (if obtained) iii - d.
-SM should receive an exercise prescription (see below) to gradually re-acclimatize to activity and undergo a repeat evaluation and cessation of all physical activity with recurrence of any symptoms. - e.
-If evaluation demonstrates evidence of myocardial injury, i, ii and/or abnormal cardiac study,iii follow recommendations for symptomatic COVID-19 infection with myocardial injury.
+Defined as symptoms of nausea, vomiting, diarrhea, anosmia or ageusia, nasal congestion, or self-limiting fatigue. - b.
+SM has been cleared to return from isolation in accordance with local public health guidance. - c.
+SM has completed a minimum of 10 days of activity restriction including a minimum of 7 days after mild symptom resolution. - d.
+Physician or Healthcare Professional has determined SM is low risk based on: - 1) Clinical exam without clinically significant abnormal findings (normal oxygen saturation on ambient air, stable vital signs, absence of fever) - 2) Absence of any cardiopulmonary symptoms (chest pain not associated with cough, activity limiting dyspnea, orthopnea, palpitations, syncope or near syncope) at time of exam or reported during disease course. - 3) Confirmation of no exercise limitations or treatment needed. - e.
+ECG, Troponin I or HsTn, and TTE are not required for mildly symptomatic infection. - f.
+SM should receive an exercise prescription (see below) to gradually re-acclimatize to activity and should cease physical activity and undergo a repeat evaluation with the development of cardiovascular symptoms.

+MODERATELY SYMPTOMATIC COVID-19 infection